romane-gauthierj/Attractor-Resistance/README.md

 Run the Pipeline pers to create the personalized models (by modifying the models and results folder with 'interventions')-> until step 6 (included)
 Run downstream analysis gene intervention

+check how to create the prolif_egf enrichment file and then analyze it (should i have three pipelines ?- one for creating the models, one for computing the gene enrichment and one for identify genes to block?)